Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

-It’s just nice that you don’t have to be glued to your computer or phone at all times when learning.
+It’s just nice that you don’t have to be glued to your computer or phone at all times when learning (like you do with some Spanish language apps).
 In fact, the Pimsleur mobile app even comes with a special driving mode that you can activate so that you can learn and knock out lessons during your commute.
 For me, this was a huge bonus.

 Helpful English Directions & Translations

 I really like that within the audio lessons there is an English speaking moderator to keep you on task and engaged.
 This helps to keep the lessons moving along in a timely manner.

 However, in my experience, I’ve found that limited use of English for directions and translations can actually be very helpful for language acquisition.
 In our age of instant gratification, we’re all used to the convenience of having the answer right at our fingertips.
 So struggling through something with no answer can be infuriating.

 At the end of the day, I can see the English translation argument both ways, but I ultimately just appreciate Pimsleur’s limited use of English to help combat any building frustration and keep the lessons moving.